noelmiller/noelmiller.github.io/content/pages/resume.md

 Technical Duties:

-- Troubleshoot software/hardware issues on both workstations and servers within our client’s environments remotely and onsite for over 40 individual clients.
+- Troubleshoot software/hardware issues on both workstations and servers within our clients' environments remotely and onsite for over 40 individual clients.
 - Configure and deploy hardware and software solutions remotely and onsite
 - Configure and deploy networking equipment (routers, switches, and firewalls)
-- Create scripts to automate deployment of software and patch management to clients machines
+- Create scripts to automate the deployment of software and patch management on clients machines
 - Configure and deploy backup solutions (both local and cloud)
 - Serve as an escalation point for lower level engineers to assist with service items
 - Approve Change Management requests for engineers